BioJulia/GenomeGraphs.jl/README.md

 ## Testing

-BioSequences.jl is tested against Julia `0.6` and current `0.7-dev` on Linux, OS X, and Windows.
+BioSequenceGraphs.jl is tested against Julia `0.6` and current `0.7-dev` on Linux, OS X, and Windows.

 | **PackageEvaluator**                                            | **Latest Build Status**                                                                                |
 |:---------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------:|